moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

 ]
 ```

 There will also be three values for the `value` array.
 The first address in the `to` input array indicates `1000000000000000000` wei or `1` UNIT of the native token.
 Remember that the native tokens of Tanssi EVM ContainerChains have [18 decimal points just like Ethereum](https://eth-converter.com/){target=\_blank}.
-The following two values are 0 because the function that their subtransactions are interacting with do not accept or require native currency.
+The following two values are `0` because the function that their subtransactions are interacting with does not accept or require native currency.

 ```text
 ["1000000000000000000", "0", "0"]